Gdoc/Admin

 Cumulative confirmed cases per million people

-This chart shows the cumulative number of confirmed cases per million people.
+This map shows the cumulative number of confirmed cases per million people in each country.

 Weekly and biweekly cases: where are confirmed cases increasing or falling?